phonegap/phonegap-docs/docs-phonegap/en/edge/guide/cli/index.md

         $ phonegap local plugin add https://git-wip-us.apache.org/repos/asf/cordova-plugin-network-information.git
         $ phonegap remote build ios

-Since in the remote build environment no SDK is present that would allow you to run an emulator or tether a device, the `install` and `run` commands simply generate a QRCode in the PhoneGap Build
+Since the remote build environment has no SDK that would allow you to run an emulator or tether a device, the `install` and `run` commands simply generate a QR code in the PhoneGap Build interface.
+Use a QR reader to scan this image, and the app installs over the air onto iOS, Android, or BlackBerry devices:
-interface:

         $ phonegap remote install ios
         # ...or...